iamelviskemboi/delani-studio/README.md

 # delani-studio
-This is a fictional studio.
+This is a web design website.
 Have fun checking it out, it is really cool.

-## Getting started

-The website is still in development stage.
-Please wait, coming soon!

 ### Prerequisites